ibm-cloud-docs/cephaas/cluster-access.md

 # Cluster access permissions
 {: #cluster-access}

-Understand how your user role determines what cluster information you can view and what actions you can perform in Fusion as a Service.
+Understand how your user role determines what cluster information you can view and what actions you can perform in IBM Fusion as a service.
 {: shortdesc}

 ## Access based on user role